Academic Research Edition

 2OperationalExecute within defined scope without per-action approval

-3TacticalMake scoped decisions affecting other agents/workflows
+3TacticalMake scoped decisions affecting workflows

 4StrategicInfluence direction through analysis; cannot implement unilaterally